 Is the salary on which you pay contributions and is your annual rate of salary or wage, excluding overtime and any other fluctuating payments.

-If you joined the Scheme after 31st May 1989, your Pensionable Salary may have to be restricted when related to benefits accrued before 6 April 2006.
+Your Pensionable Salary may have to be restricted as prescribed when related to benefits accrued before 6 April 2006.
 You will be advised if and when you are affected by these restrictions.